-Church schools, we believe, should be flagships of good practice for RE teaching.
-We recommend that all Church schools in the Diocese of Canterbury follow the Kent Agreed Syllabus for Religious Education.
+Church schools, we believe, should be flagships of excellent practice for RE teaching.
+We recommend that all Church schools in the Diocese of Canterbury follow the Kent Agreed Syllabus for Religious Education and the Understanding Christianity resource.
 VA schools, however, should ensure that 70% of their RE curriculum is based on Christianity.

 - Religious Education must be provided for all registered pupils in full time education except those withdrawn at their parents’ request (or their own request if aged 18 or over).
 (DfE Circular 1 / 94, paragraphs 44 & 49, and Non-Statutory Guidance 2010 page 28)